ansible-collections/cisco.ios/docs/cisco.ios.ios_config_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The <code>intended_config</code> provides the master configuration that the node should conform to and is used to check the final running-config against.
 This argument will not modify any settings on the remote device and is strictly used to check the compliance of the current device&#x27;s configuration against.
-When specifying this argument, the task should also modify the <code>diff_against</code> value and set it to <em>intended</em>.</div>
+When specifying this argument, the task should also modify the <code>diff_against</code> value and set it to <em>intended</em>.
+The configuration lines for this value should be similar to how it will appear if present in the running-configuration of the device including the indentation to ensure correct diff.</div>
                 </td>
             </tr>
             <tr>